VNG-Realisatie/nlx/docs/content/developing-on-nlx/creating-a-service.md

 	## `authorization-whitelist` is required when `authorization-model` is set to "whitelist".
 	## This is a list of organization names (as specified in the peers organization cert) which is allowed access.

+	## WARNING: The currently deployed online NLX network is for demo purposes and not ready for connected resources containing sensitive data.
+	## When using real personal data, use your own NLX network in an environment you control.

 	#authorization-whitelist = ["DemoRequesterOrganization"]

 ```